yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 Unoptimized queries can lead to memory alerts.
 Use the [Slow Queries](../cloud-queries-slow/) and [Live Queries](../cloud-queries-live/) views to identify potentially problematic queries, then use the `EXPLAIN` statement to see the query execution plan and identify optimizations.
 Consider adding one or more indexes to improve query performance.
 For more information, refer to [Analyzing Queries with EXPLAIN](../../../explore/query-1-performance/explain-analyze/).

 If memory use is continuously higher than 80%, your workload may also exceed the capacity of your cluster.
-If the issue isn't a single query that consumes a lot of memory on a single tablet, consider scaling your cluster by adding nodes to lower the average per-node workload.
-Adding vCPUs also provides additional memory.
+If the issue isn't a single query that consumes a lot of memory on a single tablet, consider scaling your cluster vertically by adding vCPUs to increase capacity per node, or horizontally by adding nodes to reduce the load per node.
 Refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).

 High memory use could also indicate a problem and may require debugging by {{% support-cloud %}}.